Anti-FARC conservative wins in Colombia, faces leftist in runoff - Journal du Cameroun

 The peaceful election was an achievement praised by outgoing President Juan Manuel Santos after casting his ballot in Bogota.

-Ironically, the peace Santos made with the FARC, which is now a political party, has opened sharp divisions, reflected in the two candidates to succeed him.
+Ironically, the peace Santos made with the FARC has opened sharp divisions, reflected in the two candidates to succeed him.

 Duque has vowed to rewrite an accord he sees as too lenient on a group that waged a decades-long war of terror in Colombia before transforming itself into a political party.